Go to the Online Box Office>>

-At Middlebury, your ticket is more than just a slip of paper.
-It’s your pass to classical, jazz, and world music concerts, plays, dance performances, and more.
+At Middlebury, a ticket is your pass to classical, jazz, and world music concerts, plays, dance performances, and more.
 A ticket will get you into rock concerts, hockey games, and many other events.

 Whole Lot of Free

 There’s a whole lot of FREE around here.
 Half of the 300+ arts events every year at Middlebury are free and open to the public.
 Come see for yourself—it won’t cost you a penny.